-The Company's net interest expense for 2017 totaled \$26.0 million compared with \$22.9 million in 2016.
-The increase in interest expense was largely attributable to interest expense related to the higher principal on the Company's new senior notes and higher interest expense associated with the Company's senior secured revolving credit facility, which had a greater amount outstanding during the current year.
+The Company's net interest expense for 2017 totaled \$26.0 million compared with \$23.5 million in 2016.
+The increase in interest expense was largely attributable to interest expense related to the higher principal on the Company's 8% Senior Notes and higher interest expense associated with the Company's senior secured revolving credit facility, which had a greater amount outstanding during 2017.
 The increase in interest expense was partially offset by a decrease in expense related to the Company's senior secured term loan facility, which was paid in full during the fourth quarter of 2016.